Stilic/pyviflag/README.md

 ## Install

+1. Install the requests libray with `pip install requests`
+2. Download `pyviflag.py`
-Simply download `pyviflag.py` and include it in you project folder!
+3. Include it in you project folder

 ## Basic usage